sequenceiq/blog/source/_posts/2014-08-22-announcing-periscope.markdown

 ##How it works

-Periscope monitors the application progress, the number of YARN containers/resources and their allocation, queue depths, and the number of available cluster nodes and their health.
+Periscope monitors the application progress, the number of YARN containers/resources and their allocation, queue depths, the number of available cluster nodes and their health.
 Since we have switched to YARN a while ago (been among the first adopters) we have run an open source [monitoring project](https://github.com/sequenceiq/yarn-monitoring), based on R.
 We have been collecting metrics from the YARN Timeline server, Hadoop Metrics2 and Ambari's Nagios/Ganglia - and profiling the applications and correlating with these metrics.
 One of the key findings was that while low level metrics are good to understand the cluster health - they might not necessarily help on making decisions when applying different SLA policies on a multi-tenant cluster.